MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policy-settings.md

 Windows LAPS queries all known registry key policy roots, starting at the top and moving down.
 If no settings are found under a root, that root is skipped and the query proceeds to the next root.
 When a root that has at least one explicitly defined setting is found, that root is used as the active policy.
 If the chosen root is missing any settings, the settings are assigned their default values.

-> [!IMPORTANT]
-> Policy settings are never shared or inherited across policy key roots.
+Policy settings are never shared or inherited across policy key roots.

 > [!TIP]
-> The LAPS Local Configuration key is listed for completeness.
+> The LAPS Local Configuration key is included in the preceding table for completeness.
 You can use this key if necessary, but the key primarily is intended to be used for testing and development.
 No management tools or policy mechanisms target this key.

 ## Supported policy settings by join state

 Windows LAPS supports multiple policy settings that you can administer via various policy management solutions, or even directly via the registry.

-The following table specifies which settings are applicable on devices that have the specified join state:
+The following table specifies which settings apply to devices that have the specified join state:

 |Setting name|Azure Active Directory-joined|Hybrid-joined|Windows Server Active Directory-joined|
 |---|---|---|---|